Masked Face Recognition: Human vs. Machine: Related works

-On a larger scale, the National Institute of Standards and Technology (NIST), as a part of the ongoing Face Recognition Vendor Test (FRVT), has published a specific study (FRVT -Part 6A) on the effect of face masks on the performance on face recognition systems provided by vendors \cite{ngan2020ongoing}.
-The NIST study concluded that the algorithm accuracy with masked faces declined substantially.
+On a larger scale, the National Institute of Standards and Technology (NIST), as a part of the ongoing FR Vendor Test (FRVT), has published a specific study (FRVT -Part 6A) on the effect of face masks on the performance on FR systems provided by vendors \cite{ngan2020ongoing}.
+The NIST study concluded that the algorithm accuracy with masked-faces declined substantially.
 One of the main study limitations is the use of simulated masked images under the questioned assumption that their effect represents that of real face masks.
 The Department of Homeland Security has conducted a similar evaluation, however on more realistic data \cite{DHS-Masks-2020}.
-They also concluded with the significant negative effect of wearing masks on the accuracy of automatic face recognition solutions.
-A study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20} evaluated the verification performance drop in 3 face biometric systems when verifying unmasked to masked faces, in comparison to verifying unmasked faces to each other.
+They also concluded with the significant negative effect of wearing masks on the accuracy of automatic FR solutions.
+A study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20} evaluated the verification performance drop in 3 face biometric systems when verifying unmasked-to-masked faces, in comparison to verifying unmasked-faces to each other.
 The authors presented limited data (24 subjects), however, with real masks and multiple capture sessions.
 They concluded by noting the bigger effect of masks on genuine pairs decisions, in comparison to imposter pairs decisions.
-This study has been extended \cite{IETMask} with a larger database and evaluation on both synthetic and real masks.
+This study has been extended \cite{IETMask} with a larger database and evaluation on both synthetic and real masks, with further analyses linking the drop in FR performance to the drop in face image quality \cite{DBLP:journals/corr/abs-2112-06592,DBLP:conf/fgr/FuKD21}